 I find the model useful to analyze team dysfunctions, isolate root causes and work through each layer, starting with the most basic and going to the top.
 E.g., if you can not establish a trustful environment you will not be able to get real commitments.

-The dysfunctions can be reformulated to give a positive direction.
+The dysfunctions can be rephrased to give a positive direction.
 To come to a lively and performing team, the team should

 |Layer||Try to achieve|

 |1||Nurturing a trustful environment, allowing oneself to be vulnerable|

 |2||Have an open and fair communication culture and engage in conflict around ideas|